Code-Institute-Submissions/ms3-cookery-instructions_AugResub/README.md

 * The profile page is the first page the user sees after logging in or Registering for the first time.
 * This page has One Welcome note with the current user name.
 * This page will show all the recipes added by the user.
 If the User has not added any recipe means they can add a new recipe by using  Add Recipe button will direct to the add recipe page, Where the User can add their recipe.
-* Edit & Delete buttons are available to user can edit or delete their recipe.
+* Edit & Delete buttons are available to user and admin can edit or delete their recipe.

 **Add Recipe Page**